w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * design custom user interfaces that support operation with the keyboard
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
 * design user interfaces that avoid keyboard shortcut conflicts with the operating system, browser, and assistive technologies when possible
+* define mechanisms to obtain information about custom keyboard shortcuts, for example those used to support efficiency or those used in complex application
 * describe related requirements for developers to implement keyboard support for interactive user interface components

 #### Teaching Ideas for Topic